 “It may be too late for the northern white rhinos, but we still have time to save all the other species,” says Ms. Dean from Save the Rhino International.

-So many amazing organisations have been highlighting the extent of the rhino crisis, and more recently I have loved Tusk’s initiative of the Rhino Trail in London which highlights the ongoing threat from poaching to the survival of rhinos in Africa through unique works of art that have been on on display at iconic London sites until World Rhino Day and will now be auctioned by Christie’s, on 9th October 2018.
+So many amazing organisations have been highlighting the extent of the rhino crisis, and last year I loved Tusk’s initiative of the Rhino Trail in London which highlighted the ongoing threat from poaching to the survival of rhinos in Africa through unique works of art that were on display at iconic London sites until World Rhino Day and then auctioned by Christie’s, on 9th October 2018.

 I hope that more can be done to save these amazing animals so that they remain on our planet for years to come.